pedromxavier/Satyrus3-satish/README.md

-# Satyrus3-satish
+# SATish Language Support

-SATish Language Support for VSCode
+This Visual Studio Extension provides Syntax Highlighting for the SATish language.